Blowerlop/Jabjob/README.md

 ### Keyboard

-- Directional arrows ←↑→↓/ ZQSD for moving around
+- Directional arrows ←↑→↓/ WASD for moving around
 - Shift key to dash
 - R key to reload
 - T key to switch between melee and range weapons